 In this article I’ll be taking a look at whether or not you should take 3, 4 or 4+ A-Levels.
 I’ll be going over the major points of college and university in the hope of helping you decide.

-Realistically, you should only be taking 4 A-Levels if you are in the top band of students.
+The majority of A-Level students take 3 A-Level subjects.
+If you want to shine above the rest then you should be looking at taking 4 A-Levels.
 It’s a lot of work, and requires a lot of motivation and time.
 If you can pull it off, it does show that you have a very broad range of skills to universities – it definitely makes you stand out from other students.
 Even though 4 A-Levels makes you stand out, there is nothing shameful about only doing 3 A-Levels at all.

 Most colleges will try and persuade you to only do 3 A-Levels.
 This is because doing more than 3 A-Levels causes many inconveniences for the college (such as timetable clashes).